Rafaellinos/ocp17/java_intermediate.md

 {
     SomeInterface a = System.out::println;
-    // valid, java knows by the context that the println has the same signature }
+    // valid, java knows by the context that the println has the same signature a.doSomethindWithString("somestr"); // will print "somestr" }

+{
+    import java.lang.Math;

+    SomeInterface b = Math::max; // not compile, 2 args number
+    SomeInterface c = String::toUpperCase; // will compile, but does not return

+    var someStr = "I";

+    SomeInterface d = someStr::toUpperCase;
+    // does not compile, toUpperCase has two overloads: String toUpperCase() and String toUpperCase(Locale)
+    // the interface expects a method reference that receives a string.

+    SomeInterface e = someStr::endsWith; // compile
+}
 ```